Shagshag/prestashop-documentation/PrestaShopLoggerCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\PrestaShopLogger.php line 156
+* This method is defined in [classes/PrestaShopLogger.php line 156](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/PrestaShopLogger.php#156)